uhafner/autograding-gitlab-action/README.md

 Normally, you would only use a negative impact for this metric: each warning (of a given severity) will reduce the final score by the specified amount.
 You can define the impact of each severity level individually.

-All warnings will be shown as annotations in the pull request:
+All warnings will be shown as comments in the merge request:

 ![Warning annotations](images/analysis-comment.png )